rainycanvas/watercolor/_posts/2026-03-22-paint-to-start-with.md

 | **Magenta** | PV19 or PR122 |
 | **Cyan** | PB15:3 or PB29 |
 | **Green** | PG7 or PG36 |

+Here is the visualization of the Artist's Primary Palette colors on the color wheel. (taken from artistpigment.org)

 <img src="/watercolor/assets/img/artist_palatte.jpg">